StatStud/book-club/content/posts/power-versus-force.md

 ## Chapter 22: Spiritual Struggle

+### Summary

+Spiritual work, like other intensive pursuits such as sports, can be arduous and frequently require the development of specific tools for the task, namely (1) **extremely focused intent** (2) **unfailing concentration**.

+It's no wonder how all religions issue restrictions against exposing oneself to the lower energy fields in an attempt to relieve this struggle.

+Whatever viewpoint you adopt, the result is still the same: attitudes, emotions, and behaviors characteristic of energy below 200 preclude spiritual experience.

+To seek enlightenment, the key is **WILL**; a persistent (faithful) **willingness** manifested by a constantly repeated act of *intentional* **CHOICE**.

+### Notes

 It's a common experience for as-yet-unenlightened devotees to enter the "sublime" state of a "saint" (the social nickname of those calibrated over 500s and 600s) when in the presence of such an enlightened person.
 This happens when the presence of one powerful attractor pattern dominates the atmosphere of the interaction.
 Hence, it makes sense that this "rub-off" state of heightened enlightenment vanishes as soon as the saint leaves; until the devotee arrives at the higher state of awareness himself, the state will not persist in the saint's absence.

 Advanced spiritual seekers often fluctuate in and out of this "presence of the Beloved" as they approach enlightenment, often losing the higher state and descending down to a lower one.